Contact Wendy Danko Info@wendydanko.com

 Graphic Design, when done on a computer, is sometimes referred to as Digital Design.

 As a professional graphic designer based in Minneapolis, Minnesota, Wendy Danko has produced work for many different industries including food (packaging, FSI, recipe booklets and more), childcare (advertising, promotional material, instruction booklets), music stores (logo design, pull-up banners, web consulting, invitations, and more), business to business (brochures, logo, corporate ID, signage, convention booths and more), business to consumer (packaging, menus, point-of-purchase displays, signage, banners, invitations, event booths, and more).
 Her ability is far-ranging and top of the line.
 She has completed design projects for print and the web.
 Below is a small sampling of her work.

 There is a difference between web design and print design.
-A great designer will know that difference.
-In this era of World Wide Web, Internet, and print, yes print is not dead, a designer should be thinking about both.
-I can’t count how many times while working on a print project, a file from a website has been emailed to me.
-This web file will not work in print.
+A great designer should know the difference and should be thinking about both web and print while working on a project.
+I can’t count how many times while working on a print project, a file from a website is sent to me.
+These web files do not work in print.
 Anything pulled from a website is a low-resolution file.
-Web files are a resolution of 72, and in print design, the file needs a resolution of 300.
-Sometimes I have received files where resolution has been added to an original to make it 300; this will not work for print.
-If a file like this is printed, it will appear fuzzy in the finished printed piece.
+Web files are a resolution of 72.
+Print files need a resolution of 300.
+Sometimes I have received files where resolution has been added to an original to make it 300; please do not do this it does not work for print.

-Make sure you hire a designer who understands the difference when it comes to web and print resolution.
+Make sure you hire a designer who understands the difference when it comes to web design and print design.